 Surprised?
 We certainly face major challenges like global warming and increased demand.
 So some people are rushing to build dams -- expensive 19th century solutions to 21st century problems.
 We don’t need solutions that are expensive, destructive, and ineffective.
 A little common sense shows us that the real answers to our problems are cost effective, efficient, and smart.
 Learn about the 3 Easy Steps.

 Rumors continue to swirl beneath Capitol dome in Sacramento that a package of water bills will soon be introduced to authorize a Peripheral Canal and several new dam projects.
 The water package proposes a multi-billion dollar cost and ecological devastation by a canal the length and width of the Panama Canal that will divert most of the Sacramento River’s fresh water from the Delta for export south.
-Working with Restore the Delta and other conservation and fishing groups, as well as with Delta farmers, Delta-area legislators, and local elected officials, Friends of the River will oppose legislation that would include a Peripheral Canal and new upstream dams (which could include Temperance Flat Dam on the San Joaquin River, Sites Reservoir in the Sacramento Valley, and an expansion of Shasta Dam and Reservoir on the McCloud and upper Sacramento Rivers).
+Working with Restore the Delta and other conservation and fishing groups, as well as with Delta farmers, Delta-area legislators, and local elected officials, Friends of the River will oppose legislation that would include a Peripheral Canal and new upstream dams (which could include Temperance Flat Dam (read a recent review of the economic analysis) on the San Joaquin River, Sites Reservoir in the Sacramento Valley, and an expansion of Shasta Dam and Reservoir on the McCloud and upper Sacramento Rivers).
 Recently, we helped organize a successful rally for the Delta on the steps of the Capitol to kick off our lobbying campaign for more effective, less costly, and rational alternative water management options such as conservation, recycling/reclamation, and groundwater storage.
 Learn more.